disk91/WioLoRaWANFieldTester/doc/UserGuide.md

 - **Hotspots:** Number of hotspots having received the message from the device.
 It gives the redundancy of the reception.
 With Seeed bundle, this is limited to 4 hotspots as a maximum at a time.
 For Helium, the maximum number of packets to "buy" (and then the maximum number of hotspots which can be detected in this graph) is configurable from the Helium Console.
 - **Distance:** The distance (in km) to the different hotspots having received the message from the device.
 This displays the min and max distance.

+## Lock Screen Mode
+From version 1.10, you can lock the keys and switch the screen off when mapping, this is useful when your device is in a pocket or a bag.
+You must be in one of the graph screen and one of the Auto mode (including Max rate).
+- To lock the keys, hold the 5 directions button and within a second, clic on the top button located on the right side.
+A red line will appear on top of the screen to confirm keys are locked. release the 5 direction button.
+- To lock the keys and switch screen off, you do the same with the top button located on the center.
+The screen will switch off.

+To unlock the keys, just repeat the same operation.

 ## Discovery Mode

 The Discovery Mode sends uplink messages with no ACK to get the maximum number of hotspots capturing the information.
 The backend server saves this information in a session that can be diplayed at the end of the discovery.
 On the final step, a QR code gives the link to see the discovery results on your smartphone.